 - Once the results have been declared, all participating institutes will release their cut off details for admissions.
 Candidates will be shortlisted based on their performance in CAT (percentile obtained).

-The minimum percentile required to clear CAT 2020 Cutoff for different sections is provided below.
+The minimum percentile required to clear CAT 2020 Cutoff for different sections according to the previous years is provided below.
 Previous year CAT cut off can be very helpful to the students to plan carefully for the current year's exam.
+It is important to note that there are section wise cut-offs as well.
+A candidate cannot perform extremely well in one section and neglect the other.
+This makes the exam far more competitive.
+Further, there are different cutoffs for different categories.

 CAT 2020 Admission Process

-Candidates have to submit the original documents during CAT 2020 Counselling.
-There is no specific date for CAT 2020 Counselling, as each IIM and each private college will conduct its admission or selection process on different dates.
-If a candidate is selected for a particular program in an IIM a mail will be sent to that shortlisted candidate.
+Candidates have to submit their original documents during CAT 2020 Counselling.
+There is no specific date for CAT 2020 Counselling, as each IIM and each private college will conduct its admission or selection process on different dates and times.
+If a candidate is selected for a particular program in an IIM, an email will be sent to that shortlisted candidate.
 Criteria for shortlisting candidates also differ amongst the IIMs.

 The list of shortlisted candidates for a particular IIM will be available on the website of the concerned IIM.
 Moreover, as each IIM follows a different admission process, one must visit the website of that particular IIM to learn about the admission policy followed.